crossplane/docs/content/v1.13/concepts/composite-resource-definitions.md

 `compositeDeletePolicy` property if the user doesn't specify a value when creating the claim.
 The claim controller uses the `compositeDeletePolicy` property to specify the propagation policy when deleting the associated composite.
-The `compositeDeletePolicy` doesn't apply to standalone composites that do not have associated claims.
+The `compositeDeletePolicy` doesn't apply to standalone composites that don't have associated claims.

 Using a `defaultCompositeDeletePolicy: Background` policy causes the CRD for the claim to have